-I’m sure I might be a bit unusual, some people might even use the word “odd” (I’m honestly okay with that), but it makes me really happy to come home from the grocery store or market loaded down with all sorts of beautiful, fresh produce.
+This might seem a little strange, but it makes me really happy to come home from the grocery store or farmer’s market loaded down with all sorts of beautiful, fresh produce.
 And if I find it for a super duper price, well, let’s just say I’m like a little pig in mud.

 I always have fun deciding what to do with my stash of fresh goodies.
 I’ve been thinking about a Mexican Chopped Salad for a while now, and when I found tiny sweet peppers, red onions, fresh succulent corn and zucchini all on sale this week, I did a little happy dance, knowing it was time to make that south of the border salad happen.
-I just needed to find one more item; the item that could very likely could win “the ugliest member of the produce aisle” award ………. can you guess?
+I just needed to find one more item; the item that could very likely could win “the ugliest member of the produce aisle” award.
+Can you guess what i might be?

 Back to my Mexican Chopped Salad.
 It’s the kind of salad I can never get enough of; fresh, vibrantly colored, loaded with flavor.
 Eating it, makes me feel energetic and healthy.
 The dressing I created is light and bright, with just a few ingredients; fresh lime juice, honey, a clove of garlic and a splash of oil.
 A pinch of cumin along with sea salt and freshly ground black pepper finish it off perfectly.
 I love simple recipes like this.

 If you like a little crunch in your salad, like we do, be sure to pick up a package of corn tortillas.
 That’s what you’ll use to make the crispy topping for this wonderful salad.
 Just slice them up, drizzle with a bit of oil and pop the pan in the oven till they’re gloriously golden brown; a perfect complement.